mesbaulislamrony/java-exercises/README.md

 ### Theory
 - Declaring and Initializing Arrays (1D and 2D arrays).
+	- Declare an array
+	- Allocate the memory of an array
+	- Initialize array
+	- Access elements of an array
+	- Singledimensional array
+	- Multidimensional array
 - String class and its methods.
+	- Length of a String, Join Two Strings, Compare Two Strings, Strings are Immutable, Creating Strings Using the New Keyword, Methods of Java String
 - Differences between String, StringBuilder, and StringBuffer in Java.
+- Math class

 ### Practice
 - Create a program to declare an array of integers and print the elements.